 Click on the images or listings to shop for singles on eBay.

-While the lack of logos and sticker autographs do hurt the overall value and appeal, the Immaculate Collection cards for Carlos Correa are still the first official rookies to bare his signature.
+While the lack of logos and sticker autographs do hurt the overall value and appeal, the 2015 Immaculate Collection cards for Carlos Correa are still the first official rookies to bare his signature.
 Both limited to 99, the patch version is the more popular of the two.
-Because of his exclusive agreement with Topps, this may end up being the one of the last non-Topps autographs for Correa for many years.
+Because of his exclusive agreement with Topps, this may end up being one of the last non-Topps autographs of Correa for many years.

 No matter what happens, 2015 Topps Chrome will always be the site of the first rookie card for Carlos Correa.
 This alone makes it notable for many collectors.
-However, when you add in the fact that it is a short print in a popular product, it is easy to see why his 2015 Topps Chrome rookie card continues to see strong interest and value.
+However, when you add in the fact that it is a short print in a popular product, it is easy to see why his Topps Chrome rookie card continues to see strong interest and value.
 Although prices have cooled since release, it will likely remain the clear favorite among Correa's base rookie cards.
 In addition to the base short print, limited Refractor parallels are also available.

-Found in a small factory set, the Heritage '51 Collection rookie card for Carlos Correa sports the 1951 Topps Red Backs design.
+Found in a small factory set, the 2015 Heritage '51 Collection rookie card for Carlos Correa sports the 1951 Topps Red Backs design.
 In addition to several different parallels that change the color of the card backs, there are also signed versions with Correa among the most limited at just 50 copies for his base autograph.

 Updating the main Heritage product, 2015 Topps Heritage High Number abandoned the factory-set format for a traditional pack out.
 Collectors can track down base rookies for Carlos Correa along with signed versions and two variations.
 The Action Image option is shown below and there is also a Color Swap that switches the base banner and text colors so that black is the background color of the text portion.